-The National Institute of Health (NIH) provides a number of ways to get student loan forgiveness for doctors, specifically five LRPs for those conducting research outside of NIH (extramural).
+The National Institute of Health (NIH) provides a number of ways to get student loan forgiveness for doctors and other medical professionals, specifically five LRPs for those conducting research outside of NIH (extramural).
 These huge LRPs require a lot of patience to deal with, but it’s still worth it.
 Over 1,600 medical researchers per year qualify for NIH loan repayment programs, after all.

 To qualify for any of the NIH extramural programs, you’ll need to work for at least two years in one of the following areas: